The cause & effect of messes

 From accepting blame to accepting responsibility

 Blame is the offspring of judgment — an emotionally charged condemnation of thoughts, actions, or even just existing.
 It doesn’t really accomplish much other than push off energy onto someone or something else.
-And unless they have been energetically undermined or trained to accept blame, the recipients generally balk at being blamed for something.
+And unless they have been undermined or trained to accept blame, the recipients generally balk at being blamed for something.
 More opposition, more conflict, more stagnation in the situation.

 When you look closely at the word “responsibility,” it breaks down into “ability to respond.”